 Piper Green and the Fairy Tree is a new, very easy to read series.
 Piper lives on a small Maine fishing island.
 One day when she is avoiding school she hides in a tree which turns out to have a magical secret.

-A Precious Ramotswe Mysteries.
+A Precious Ramotswe Mystery.
 Precious Ramotswe of the No. 1 Ladies’ Detective Agency book series for grown-ups solved her very first case in Botswana when she was just a girl.
-When her friends’ lunchtime treats go missing Precious is on the job and when she discovers the surprising thief a nice chuckle is had by all.
+When her friends’ lunchtime treats go missing Precious is on the job, and when she discovers the surprising thief a nice chuckle is had by all.
 This book is nice way of exposing young readers to other cultures and includes a reading guide, glossary, activity ideas and even a recipe!
-So far, there are three books in the series — all quite enjoyable, especially for read alouds.
+So far, there are three books in the series -- all quite enjoyable, especially for read alouds.

 Clubhouse Mysteries.
 A diverse group of four boys call themselves the “Black Dinosaurs”, build a clubhouse, decode secret messages and solve mysteries.
 This is a solid series from Sharon Draper (a well respected author who has written award winning middle grade and YA fiction) that kids will like.
 There’s a bit of humor, appealing characters and, of course, some mystery.

 Andrew Lost.
 Andrew and his cousin Judy are accidentally shrunk when a science experiment goes haywire.
 In each book their miniature size allows them to experience close up a different science theme – from the senses, to the environment, to the ocean, and so forth.
 There are a lot of facts in these books.
 A LOT.
 Truthfully, I didn’t enjoy this series as a read aloud and there was one character that I found particularly annoying.
 However, I do recommend this series for kids who love non-fiction.